A recent study estimates that 47% of foreclosed properties are still occupied.

 2) Go to court.
 In very rare cases, judges are granting stays and delaying evictions.
 This is really only a valid option if you (and your attorneys) can prove that the bank has neglected a legal requirement during the foreclosure process.
 During the past few years, a lot of fraudulent behavior at banks has been uncovered – so we may see an increasing trend of using the courts to stop foreclosure.
 Fighting banks with lawyers is very difficult, expensive and time-consuming, even if you’ve got a perfect case (most people don’t stand a chance).

 3) Propose a move-out bonus.
 Often buyers of occupied foreclosure properties spend thousands of dollars on lawyers and other costs of eviction, so why not save everyone the time and expense by taking some of that money yourself?
 It’s known as “cash for keys”.
 It sounds a little greedy, but greasing the wheels does help everything to run smooth.
 Plus, you can help out the bank and the buyers by not abandoning the house to squatters before they’re ready to take possession.

 4) Rent it back.
 It may sound crazy, but some banks are willing to take on previous homeowners as tenants in their property.
 That’s only a short-term fix, as they’ll want your agreement to vacate the premises as soon as they find someone to purchase the property.
 In some cases, we can even purchase the property and rent it back to you.

 It’s really good that you’re reading this page and exploring your options.
 We help homeowners like you to find creative solutions.

 We can’t help everyone, but we might be able to help you.

-We buy local North Carolina & New Jersey NJ houses like yours from people who need to sell fast.s
+We buy local throughout the USA NJ houses like yours from people who need to sell fast.s